 Eventually the scientific community came around to his ideas, including his position that while the cause of gravity was unknown, it worked and we’d all just better get on with it.

-Part Three.
+Part III.
 Spacetime

 Hundreds of years later in the early 20th Century, Albert Einstein was a young German patent clerk.
 He was travelling home from work in a streetcar, and was staring out his window daydreaming.

 The nearby clock tower chimed, and an unusual thought came to him.
 If he looked out the window, he’d see the clock face say ‘6pm’.
 He knew that that the reason he could see it was that light waves were carrying the image to him.